Quantum boomeranglike effect of wave packets in random media

-The method cannot be directly used to estimate $\braket{x}$ at any time because the series has a finite convergence radius, estimated at $4\tau$ from the first 100 terms.
+The method cannot be directly used to estimate $\braket{x(t)}$ at any time because the series has a finite convergence radius, estimated at $4\tau$ from the first 100 terms.
 Nevertheless, the observed exponential decay of the $\chi_n$ makes this series a good candidate for a Pad\'e resummation.
 The knowledge of the long-time limit \eqref{results_mean_x} suggests to express the CoM at any time under the form

 where $R_{n}(t)$ is a diagonal Pad\'e approximant of order $n$, deduced from the $\chi_n$ coefficients \cite{Baker75}.
-In practice, $R_{n}(t)$ converges quickly, and an excellent approximation of $\langle x\rangle$ for times up to $120 \tau$ is obtained with $n=7$.
+In practice, $R_{n}(t)$ converges quickly, and an excellent approximation of $\langle x(t)\rangle$ for times up to $120 \tau$ is obtained with $n=7$.
 This is demonstrated by the solid green curve in Fig. \ref{fig-mean_x}, which perfectly coincides with the numerical results.

-In order to clarify which specific behavior of the spatial distribution $\overline{|\Psi(x,t)|^2}$ actually gives rise to the phenomenon of retroreflection, we show in Fig. \ref{fig-profiles} the $x>0$ (blue curve) and $x<0$ (red curve) components of the spatial profile $\overline{|\Psi(x,t)|^2}$, obtained numerically at three successive times.
-The profiles display a ballistic peak responsible for the increase of $\langle x\rangle $ at short times.
-After this peak has been attenuated, the profile re-symmetrizes itself around $x=0$, which gives rise to the retroreflection phenonemon.
-As discussed above, this distribution is expected to converge toward a symmetric one, Eq. (\ref{eq-inf-time-prof-mode-exp}), which coincides with the so-called Gogolin density profile \cite{Gogolin82,footnote1}:
+In order to clarify which specific behavior of the spatial distribution $\overline{|\Psi(x,t)|^2}$ actually gives rise to the QB phenomenon, we show in Fig. \ref{fig-profiles}(a) a numerical density plot of the average density profile $\overline{|\Psi(x,t)|^2}$ as a function of space and time, indicating on the top the position of the center of mass.
+Figure \ref{fig-profiles}(b) also shows the $x\!>\!0$ (blue curve) and $x\!<\!0$ (red curve) components of $\overline{|\Psi(x,t)|^2}$ at three successive times.
+The profiles display a ballistic peak responsible for the increase of $\langle x(t)\rangle $ at short times.
+After this peak has been attenuated, the profile re-symmetrizes itself around $x\!=\!0$, which gives rise to the QB effect.
+As discussed above, at long time the distribution converges toward a symmetric one, Eq. (\ref{eq-inf-time-prof-mode-exp}), the so-called Gogolin density profile \cite{Gogolin82,footnote1}:

-which is shown in Fig. \ref{fig-profiles} for comparison.
-Note that although we start from a rather narrow wave packet with $\sigma<\ell$ in our simulations, the retroreflection phenomenon is present as well when $\sigma>\ell$.
+which is shown in Fig. \ref{fig-profiles}(b) for comparison.
+Note that although we start from a rather narrow wave packet with $\sigma\!<\!\ell$ in our simulations, the QB phenomenon is present as well when $\sigma\!>\!\ell$.
+It is however less dramatic because the forth and back motion of the CoM then has an amplitude smaller than the wave packet size.